-You can transfer images to a computer to perform simple retouching and manage image data.
+You can transfer images and movies to a computer for viewing and editing.

-Connection method: Connect the camera to the computer's USB port with the USB cable.
+Connection method: Connect the camera to the computer's

+USB port with the USB cable.

-- Before connecting to a computer, install ViewNX 2 on the computer (\(\superscript{\ - If any USB devices that draw the power from the computer are connected, disconnect them from the computer before you connect the camera to it.
+- Before connecting to a computer, install ViewNX-i on the computer (□197). - If any USB devices that draw the power from the computer are connected, disconnect them from the computer before you connect the camera to it.
 Connecting the camera and other USB-powered devices to the same computer simultaneously may cause a camera malfunction or excessive power supply from the computer, which could damage the camera or memory card.